Shadow53/hoard/README.md

 3. If multiple conditions have the same precedence, an error is printed and `hoard` exits.
 4. If no conditions match, the pile is skipped and a warning is printed.

-Note: it is possible that one condition may take precedence over another despite them not having mutually exclusive environments between them, if one condition contains an environment that shows up in the `exclusivity` list.

 ```toml
 [hoards]
 # This hoard consists of a single anonymous pile